- Research in Focus

 The SFU Ed Review Journal interviewed Dr. Jos Beelen for a Special Issue on Internationalization of Higher Education.
 The interview was conducted via video by Dr. Laura Baumvol.

 Mathematising Social Issues to Imagine a Different World

 Can mathematics be used to imagine alternative approaches to problematic social issues?
-Dr. Sean Chorney propose that mathematising aspects of our social world can help us not only identify hidden problems, but also formulate alternative conceptions of their causes and possible solutions.
-This talk will report on my study of teaching high school mathematics classes on the topic of gerrymandering, as a demonstration of how mathematics can raise awareness and imagination.
+Dr. Sean Chorney proposes that mathematising aspects of our social world can help us to not only identify hidden problems, but also to formulate alternative conceptions of their causes and identify possible solutions.
+This talk reports on Dr. Chorney’s study of teaching high school mathematics classes on the topic of gerrymandering, as a demonstration of how mathematics can raise both awareness and imagination.